jarokaz/mle-labs/lab-02-tfserving-gke-canary/README.md

-# Progressive delivery of TF Serving deployments  with GKE and Istio
+# Canary releases of ML models using GKE and Istio

 ## Introduction